Colin Bonnar, M.D.

 Medical School: UNECOM

-When I’m not at the hospital, I’m looking forward to the next trail run with my dog, Baxter, or trying to find a local pickup basketball or soccer game.
+When I’m not at the hospital, I’m looking forward to the next trail run, pickup basketball/soccer games or spending time on Little Sebago Lake with my family and friends.

 Patricia A. Collins, D.O., Chief Resident